Ater Majok

-Ater James "AJ" Majok (born 4 July 1987) is a professional basketball player for Petro de Luanda.
+Ater James "AJ" Majok (born 4 July 1987) is a professional basketball player.
+Born in Sudan and raised in Australia, Majok represents Lebanon internationally.
 He was drafted by the Los Angeles Lakers in the 2011 NBA draft with the 58th overall pick.
-Born in Sudan and raised in Australia, Majok represents Lebanon internationally.
+Standing at 6 ft 11 in (2.11 m), Majok mostly stands out with his athletic and defensive abilities.
+He was the BAL Defensive Player of the Year in 2022.

 High school and college career

 Majok was born in Sudan in 1987.
 He migrated to Sydney through a refugee camp in Egypt.
 Upon arrival in Sydney, he bonded with a group of young men also from Sudan, called the South Stars basketball team.

 He attended high school at St Aloysius' College and Parramatta Marist High School in Sydney, and the American International School in Carlingford where he graduated in 2008.

 After graduating, Majok committed to the University of Connecticut.
 He sat out during the 2008–09 season because he was not cleared to play by the NCAA.
 In January 2009, Majok joined the UConn roster and was eligible to practice with the squad for the remainder of the season, but was not able to play in games.
 In April 2009, he declared for the 2009 NBA draft but did not sign with an agent.
 About a week before the draft, he decided to withdraw his name and returned to UConn.

 On 20 December 2009, Majok made his debut with the Huskies.
 He scored one point and collected three rebounds in 16 minutes of action as a starter.

 In September 2010, Majok announced that he was leaving Connecticut, though the reasons as to why remain unclear.
 In 2009–10, he played in 26 games for the Huskies, averaging 2.3 points, 3.0 rebounds and 1.6 blocks per game.